-While we find the expected sign for the coefficients, and a similar pattern regarding the overcompensation effect compared with the outcomes for poverty in Table 3, none of the coefficients are significant at conventional levels.
-Moreover, using an outcome of relative poverty of per capita spending below 2 USD a day, we find a similar pattern, but the estimates are imprecise.
+estimates are imprecise.
 This indicates the poorest of households potentially benefit most from access to mobile money.
 Focusing hence on overall per capita expenditure may obscure the capacity to effectively smooth consumption for the poorest of households.

-To investigate this directly, we estimate the effect of shocks and mobile money on consumption by wealth quintiles using information on household asset holdings across the two survey periods.
-The results are presented in Table 4.
+To investigate this directly, we estimate the effect of shocks and mobile money on consumption by wealth quintiles using information on household asset holdings across the two survey periods.28 The results are presented in Table 4.

-For the first quintile in the wealth distribution of households, we find a substantial negative impact on per capita expenditure from rainfall shocks.
-A one standard deviation reduction in rainfall leads to a decrease in per capita expenditure of 11 percent.
+For the first quintile in the wealth distribution of households, we find a substantial negative impact on per capita expenditure from rainfall shocks on log per capita expenditure.
+A one standard deviation reduction in rainfall leads to a decrease in per capita expenditure of 11 percentage points.
 The interaction term of rainfall shocks and mobile money reveals that households with access to the financial innovation are able to smooth consumption during shocks and indeed more than compensate for the negative effect of rainfall shocks by even increasing their per capita consumption, similar to the results for poverty outcomes in Table 3.
 The interaction term is more than three times larger and of opposite sign compared with the effect of rainfall on per capita expenditure.
-The coefficient for the overall effect can be used to test directly for consumption smoothing in households in the specified wealth quantiles.
+The coefficient for the overall effect can be used to directly test for consumption smoothing in households in the specified wealth quantiles.
 While a coefficient close to zero would indicate that households with mobile money can smooth their per capita consumption during droughts, the significant and negative coefficient confirms once more the overcompensating effect of mobile money on consumption.